 - Loan-to-value ratio

-Generally, the higher your DTI and LTV, the better your credit score must be in order to get approved.
+Generally, the higher your DTI and LTV, the better your credit score must be to get approved.
 The average credit score of approved applicants with DTIs above 50% was 725 — far from excellent, but still a good score.

 You might be more surprised to hear that the average credit of an approved applicant with an LTV between 100% and 109% was a 714.
 In other words, these borrowers’ existing car loans were upside-down and they still got approved.